 Cross River National Park is home to various endemic species of plants and animals, making it the perfect place to watch wildlife in their natural habitat.
 You can also discover rivers and waterfalls within the park, including the Kwa Falls.
 Known for its narrow and steep gorge, Kwa Falls cascades down to form a deep pool where tourists can swim and partake in various water sports.

 Port Harcourt, also called PHC by locals, is another city to visit on your trip to Nigeria.
 Strategically located along the Bonny River, this city was used as a central port by the British colonial government.
 Although Port Harcourt’s economy mainly relies on crude oil, tourism has a strong presence in the city.

 One of the best places to visit in Port Harcourt is the Rivers State Cultural Center.
 Here, you can see ancient artifacts, like African figurines and pottery, dating back to pre-colonial times.
 You can even watch tribal dances and plays at this attraction, which allows you to learn more about the city’s cultural heritage.
 Other must-see tourist destinations in Port Harcourt include the Isaac Boro Park, Port Harcourt Golf Club, and Bonny Island.

 Most Important Driving Rules

 If you want to get the most out of your trip to Nigeria, driving is the best way to go.
 Tourists can drive in the country as long as they present the necessary documents and follow the driving regulations.
 Fortunately, most of the road rules imposed by Nigerian authorities are similar to other countries, so it is easy to get used to.
-Read on below to learn the most important driving rules you must follow in Nigeria.
+Read on below to learn the most important driving rules.

 Carry Important Documents With You Always